terose73/hedge-fund-hotels/README.md

 Output from screener run on letters in /{year}_Q{quarter_number} is in **results.txt**

+The interpretation for the sentiment score can be found at https://cloud.google.com/natural-language/docs/basics#interpreting_sentiment_analysis_values

 Note: Please hook up a new google account with sufficient GCP credits before running, you should receive a service account JSON secret and place it in the respository.

 The updated google api key can be recieved